Do all workers get paid sick leave?

 What if I’m a part-time worker?

-Part-time workers are covered by the paid sick leave law.
-You accrue sick time at the same rate as full-time employees (1 hour for every 30 hours worked), though you’ll naturally accrue fewer hours if you work fewer hours overall.
+Part-time workers were covered by the paid sick leave law.
+You accrued sick time at the same rate as full-time employees (1 hour for every 30 hours worked), though you naturally accrued fewer hours if you worked fewer hours overall.

 More on exceptions